 Migration mapping seemed like a fun thing to try.
 It turned out to be a lot of work, about two hours a day, every day, for three-and-a-half months each spring.
-It's worth it.
+It was worth it, and I was sorry when it became impractical to continue.
 The Ruby-throated maps have inspired a few people to track other species, which is a terrific idea that I support enthusiastically.

 Hummingbirds.net was created with Dreamweaver and Fireworks.
-The migration maps are made by hand in Fireworks; no fancy mapping program can produce a map with readable date labels.
+The migration maps were made by hand in Fireworks; no fancy mapping program can produce a map with readable date labels.

 ACKNOWLEDGMENTS: I am grateful to photographers Dan True, Bob Sutton, and Ed Brown for granting permission to present their definitive photos of all seventeen species of hummingbirds that breed in the U.S. and Canada.
 I am also indebted to the genuine hummer experts who have offered advice, encouragement, factual content, and gentle correction of my mistakes since the site went live in November 1995; any remaining errors are mine, not theirs.
 Finally, thanks to my co-authors, the generous hummer fanatics who have sent words and pictures to share with others.